 You can also email firstname.lastname@example.org to make an appointment.

 How by-appointment browsing works

 30-minute “Browsing Sessions” can be reserved by each patron, or same-household group of 5 (five) people or fewer.
 Do not assume you have an appointment until it is confirmed by the staff.

-The number of Browsing Session reservations will be limited to ensure a maximum of 10 (ten) patrons are in the library at any one time.
+The number of Browsing Session reservations is limited to ensure a maximum of 10 (ten) patrons are in the library at any one time.
 Waiting outside until someone leaves the building may be necessary.

-To ensure social distancing can be accomplished, the Town House side entrance will be the only entry door available.
+To ensure social distancing can be accomplished, the Town House side entrance is the only entry door available.

-No children under 5 will be allowed to enter the building.
+No children under 5 are allowed to enter the building.
 Children age 5 thru 9 must be supervised by an adult.

 Patrons are encouraged to call upon arrival.
 Our number is 914-875-9004.